dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 - [x] Add pkl joblib transform process into pipeline and app
 - [x] Add support for other models (e.g., LightGBM, CatBoost)
 - [x] Create automated pipeline for model training and evaluation
+- [ ] Add logging in new pipeline to show log in test
-- [ ] Fix webhook arlert to Discord
+- [ ] Fix webhook arlert to Discord (Currenly in Firing state)
 - [ ] Using Ingress controller for all services
 - [ ] Implement more metrics monitoring with Evidently
+- [ ] Refractor test to avoid code duplication
-- [ ] Implement Unit test for all functions
+- [x] Implement Unit test for all functions
-- [ ] Add CI/CD pipeline using Jenkins
+- [x] Add CI/CD pipeline using Jenkins
 - [ ] Insantiate Terraform for IaC to deploy in GCP k8s
 - [ ] Move data into GCP and using DVC for versioning
 - [ ] Implement Data Ingestion, Data Quality check, Data Lake, Data Warehouse, and Data Pipeline